SortableJS/Sortable/README.md

 		evt.from;  // previous list
-		evt.oldIndex;  // element's old index within old parent evt.newIndex;  // element's new index within new parent },
+		evt.oldIndex;  // element's old index within old parent evt.newIndex;  // element's new index within new parent evt.putMode;  // put mode: "clone", when in a clone context },

 	// Element is dropped into the list from another list